Are You Suffering from Erectile Dysfunction After Stroke Treatment?

 As Calabrò wrote in a paper published in Innovations in Clinical Neuroscience in 2022, stroke can affect all phases of the sexual response cycle, from commonly impaired sex drive to curtailed erection.
 And a body of research has documented significant decreases in sexual satisfaction post-stroke.

 The causes, prognosis and methods for addressing male sexual dysfunction, including issues of achieving and maintaining sexually conducive erections after a stroke, appear to vary.

-Causes of male sexual dysfunction after stroke
+What are the causes of male sexual dysfunction after stroke?

 Experts consider the causes of sexual dysfunction multifactorial.
 These factors can be primary or secondary, said Sandra Lever, M.S., a clinical nurse consultant at Ryde Hospital in Australia's Northern Sydney local health district.

 "Those secondary causes may be due to the stroke that caused motor impairments or sensory impairments," Lever said, noting tertiary causes can also affect sexual function.
 "When we're talking about tertiary causes, we're talking about those psychological issues."

 Those issues include body image, self-esteem and self-concept issues.

 General societal attitudes about sexual attractiveness can reflect back on patients who've had a stroke, Lever explained.
 Also, unexamined assumptions or myths about individuals living with chronic disease and/or disabilities related to their capacity to engage in and resume sexual activity persist.

 Post-stroke patients can internalize those beliefs, which can negatively impact sexual function and sexual relationships, McGrath added.

 Lever said a person's self-concept may change after a stroke because of hemiplegia, the paralysis or weakness on one side of the body that can affect someone after a stroke.